Alberto Fortis

-Alberto Fortis (1741–1803) was an Italian writer, naturalist and cartographer, citizen of Republic of Venice.
+Alberto Fortis (9 or 11 November 1741 – 21 October 1803) was a Venetian writer, naturalist and cartographer, citizen of Republic of Venice.

 Life

-His real name was Giovanni Battista Fortis (his religious name was Alberto) and he was born in Padua on either 9 or 11 of November 1741.
+His real name was Giovanni Battista Fortis (his religious name was Alberto) and he was born in Padua on either 9 or 11 November 1741.
 He journeyed extensively in Venetian Dalmatia.
-His best known work is Viaggio in Dalmazia ("Journey to Dalmatia"), originally published in 1774 and first published in London in 1778.
+His best-known work is Viaggio in Dalmazia (Journey to Dalmatia), originally published in 1774 and first published in London in 1778.